-The investigation and resolution of all Formal Complaints of sexual harassment will be reasonably prompt, with a goal of completion within 60 to 90 days.
-Extenuating circumstances, including, but not limited to, the complexity and severity of a Formal Complaint may require the process to be delayed or extended beyond 60 to 90 days; in such a situation, the College will provide the Complainant and the Respondent written notice of the delay or extension and the reasons for the delay or extension.
-If there is a cause for a delay or extension, the College will use best efforts to complete the process in as timely a manner as possible.
-In general, a Complainant and Respondent can expect to receive periodic updates from the Title IX Coordinator as to the status of the investigation and resolution.
+The investigation and resolution of all Formal Complaints of sexual harassment will be reasonably prompt, with a goal of completion within 90 days.
+The College will provide the Complainant and the Respondent written notice of the reasons for the delay or extension due to extenuating circumstances.
+A Complainant and Respondent can expect to receive periodic updates from the Title IX Coordinator on the status of the investigation and resolution.